Home Blog What is Color Blindness Eye Disease? Types, Causes, and Symptoms?

 • Blue-sensing cones (S cones): Detect short wavelengths around 420 nanometers.

 • Anomalous Trichromacy: Here, all three types of cones are present, but one type is less sensitive to its corresponding wavelength.
-This results in varying degrees of color perception abnormalities, ranging from mild to severe.
+This results in varying degrees of colour perception abnormalities, ranging from mild to severe.

 Causes of Color Blindness